theophilee/theophilee.github.io/_posts/2023-06-28-llms-as-cultural-technologies.md

 ---
 layout: post
-title: LLMs as cultural technologies, from conveying knowledge to creating it?
+title: LMs as cultural technologies, from conveying knowledge to creating it?
 date: 2023-10-30
 description: Theophile Gervet
 categories: